aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_14_Security Center.md

     >**Note**: Microsoft Defender for Cloud provides many insights into virtual machines including system update status, OS security configurations, and endpoint protection.

-1. Navigate back to the **Microsoft Defender for Cloud \| Environment Settings** blade and click the entry representing the Log Analytics workspace you created in the previous lab.
+1. Navigate back to the **Microsoft Defender for Cloud | Environment Settings** blade, expand your subscription, and click the entry representing the Log Analytics workspace you created in the previous lab.

 1. On the **Settings \| Defender plans** blade, ensure that **Enable all** is selected and click **Save**.